nyusternie/fapp-party/README.md

 ### https://miniapps.party

-Farcaster Hackathon for Frames v2 Builders
+A Farcaster hackathon for MiniApp builders to showcase their work for sponsored cash & prizes.